-- Use job search engines and job search websites, such as Monster or Workopolis, to post your resumé. (links needed)
+- Use job search engines and job search websites, such as Monster or Workopolis

-- Visit employer websites to check out job openings, submit a resumé and research opportunities.
+- Visit employer websites to research opportunities, explore specific job openings, and submit a resumé

 - Print and other media

 - Pay attention to news reports—print, broadcast and online.
 There may be stories about new companies opening near you.
 Think about the jobs they might generate

 - Register with a private employment agency, recruitment firm or executive search firm—There may be a charge